andrey8910/pizzeria/README.md

 ## Development server

+Run `npm run dev` for a 'concurrently'.
+For simultaneous operation of the server and the application in one terminal window.

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `npm run server` for a json-server.
+Navigate to `http://localhost:3001/`.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.